-Danes are taught English from an early age, and as such there are limited openings for teaching English as a foreign language.
+Danes are typically taught English from an early age, so there are limited opportunities to teach English as a foreign language.
 However, you may be able to find an opening to teach business English at adult learning colleges or private language schools in the main urban areas such as Copenhagen and Fredericia.

 The majority of Danish internships are based in Copenhagen, which is home to many large companies.
 You can search for paid internships in Denmark at:

-If you're from one of the Nordic countries (Finland, Iceland, Norway and Sweden) you can live and work freely in Denmark without a residence or work permit.
-You'll still require a CPR number, health insurance card and tax number.
+If you're from one of the Nordic countries - Norway, Finland, Iceland or Sweden - you can reside and work in Denmark without this certificate, but you'll still need to register for a CPR, health insurance card and tax number.

 How to explain your qualifications to employers

-The Bologna Process, a series of agreements between European countries to ensure direct comparability of qualifications across the continent, means UK qualifications meet the standards of those in Denmark, so employers should have no problems recognising them.
-If you encounter issues, you can have your qualifications assessed by the Danish Agency for Higher Education to make them easier for employers to understand.
+The Bologna Process, a series of agreements between European countries to ensure direct comparability of qualifications across the continent, means UK qualifications meet the standards of those in Denmark.
+Employers should have no problems recognising them - if you encounter issues, you can have your qualifications assessed by the Danish Agency for Higher Education, which will make them easier for employers to understand.

-Some professions are regulated and you will need authorisation from a public authority to confirm your qualifications.
-Find out more and see a full list of regulation professions at the Danish Ministry of Higher Education and Science.
+Some professions are regulated and you'll need authorisation from a public authority to confirm your qualifications.
+Find out more and see a full list of regulated professions at the Danish Ministry of Higher Education and Science.

 Find out more